 Being a small town, Crown does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Crown with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.77% of adults in Crown have a bachelor's degree or advanced degree.
+The percentage of adults in Crown who are college-educated is close to the national average for all communities of 21.84%: 20.80% of the adults in Crown have a bachelor's degree or advanced degree.

-The per capita income in Crown in 2022 was $23,376, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $93,504 for a family of four.
-However, Crown contains both very wealthy and poor people as well.
-Crown also has one of the higher rates of people living in poverty in the nation, with 40.36% of its population below the federal poverty line.
+The per capita income in Crown in 2022 was $40,889, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $163,556 for a family of four.

 The people who call Crown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crown residents report their race to be White.
-Important ancestries of people in Crown include German, Italian, Hungarian, Croatian, and English.
+Important ancestries of people in Crown include German, Italian, English, Hungarian, and Croatian.

 The most common language spoken in Crown is English.
 Other important languages spoken here include African languages and Arabic.

+Owner-occupied real estate dominates the neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.6% of neighborhoods in America.
 Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 57.2%, which is higher than 99.2% of all U.S. neighborhoods.
+The vacancy rate here is 54.2%, which is higher than 99.1% of all U.S. neighborhoods.

 In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.0% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more German and Croatian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 47.8% of this neighborhood's residents have German ancestry and 1.4% have Croatian ancestry.
+In fact, 49.2% of this neighborhood's residents have German ancestry and 6.3% have Dutch ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the neighborhood in Crown are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 55.4% of the neighborhoods in America.
-With 24.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 74.3% of U.S. neighborhoods.
+The neighbors in the neighborhood in Crown are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 61.2% of the neighborhoods in America.
+In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the neighborhood, 30.5% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.9% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (25.3%), and 14.7% in clerical, assistant, and tech support occupations.
+In the neighborhood, 30.0% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 29.7% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (21.7%), and 17.8% in clerical, assistant, and tech support occupations.